ilvanip/codeword.js/README.md

 ## What this library needs:

-- #### The library is written in pure Vanilla JS.
+- #### The library is written in Vanilla JS.
 There are no dependencies on other JS libraries.
-- #### The library relys on the <canvas> html element for its animation.
+- #### The library relys on the html canvas element for its animation.

 ## Core Classes: